The Atheist Bible, CC-BY Fabian M. Suchanek

 The Candid Atheist

-Humanism and harmful beliefs
+Humanism and harmful practices

 Those who hammer their guns into plows